Archive for the ‘Update’ tag

 We are very excited to announce that today is the first day of Spring and …. the first day of ROBOTC 3.60!
 ROBOTC is the premiere robotics programming language for educational robotics and competitions.
 ROBOTC is a C-Based Programming Language with an Easy-to-Use Development Environment.
 We are really proud of this release and can’t wait to hear what you think!
 Remember, we could not do this without your support and feedback.
 We hope you’ll continue to share your comments with us, either in the forums or on our Facebook or Twitter page.

-- Added support for proxy server when activating ROBOTC.
+- Added support for proxy server when activating ROBOTC (Proxy Support guide can be found here).

-- Add watchdog timer support to VEX Cortex to alleviate processor crashes that can occur with static.
+- Add watchdog timer support to VEX Cortex to alleviate processor crashes that can occur with static (more information on this issue can be found on the VEX IME Product Page).

 - Fixed a bug in the NXT color sensor that now allows you to read individual RGB values.